WebReflection/coincident/README.md

   proxy,
   // a boolean indicating if sabayon is being used polyfill,
+  // a boolean indicating if it's possible to do synchronous operations sync,
   // a utility to transfer values directly via `postMessage`
   // (...args: Transferable[]) => Transferable[]
   transfer,